Electrical contractors in

 Frequently Asked Questions

-What electrical license do I need to work as a contractor in Alamogordo?
+What license do I need to work as an electrical contractor in Alamogordo, NM?

-You need an EE-98 electrical contractor license from the New Mexico Construction Industries Division.
-This requires 4 years experience, passing both trade and business/law exams, and maintaining $300,000 liability insurance.
+You need an EE-98 Electrical Contractor License from the New Mexico Construction Industries Division.
+This requires passing both business/law and electrical trade exams, plus maintaining general liability insurance minimum $300,000 per occurrence.

 How many electrical contractors operate in New Mexico?

-According to U.S. Census data, approximately 562 licensed electrical establishments operate statewide in New Mexico, with Alamogordo representing a small portion of this market.
+According to Census data, approximately 562 licensed electrical establishments operate statewide in New Mexico.
+Alamogordo and Otero County represent a smaller subset, with limited contractors serving the broader rural area.

 Electrical contractors in Alamogordo